To book Allister Heath please contact your JLA Agent.

 Prior to taking over at City A.M.
 Allister was Editor of The Business Magazine, which he joined as economics correspondent and leader-writer.
 During that time, he was also a regular contributor to The Scotsman and Scotland on Sunday.

-Allister speaks about the UK and global economy, the outlook for the City, business trends and financial literacy.
+Allister speaks about the UK and global economy, and the outlook for the city.
 He also considers the future of the media in the digital age.